-- 4. Perform a 2nd blood glucose level test to re-evaluate blood sugar 5 minutes after administration of Dextrose or Glucagon.
-Repeat dose of D10W if BS is still < 60mg/dL. - 5.
+- Perform a 2nd blood glucose level test to re-evaluate blood sugar 5 minutes after administration of Dextrose or Glucagon.
+Repeat dose of D10W if BS is still < 60mg/dL years of age.
+For all other patients 1mg IM if the patient's blood sugar is still <60mg/dL. - 5.
 Glucagon: 0.5 mg IM for patient \leq 6 years of age.
 For all other patients 1mg IM if the patient's blood sugar is <60mg/dL and unable to establish an IV.